Ezra Koenig: Other projects and appearances

 In 2009, Koenig provided vocals on the song "Carby" on LP, the debut album from Discovery, a group which features Vampire Weekend keyboardist Rostam Batmanglij and Ra Ra Riot vocalist Wes Miles.
 In the same year, he appeared on "Warm Heart of Africa" by the Very Best, "Pyromiltia" by Theophilus London, "I Could Be Wrong" by Chromeo and "Dynamo" by Abd al Malik.

-In 2012, Koenig performed "I Think Ur a Contra" with Angelique Kidjo in her PBS special.
+In 2012, Koenig performed "I Think Ur a Contra" with Angélique Kidjo in her PBS special.
 He appeared and provided vocals in the music video for Duck Sauce's "Barbra Streisand".
 His recording of the song "Papa Hobo", by Paul Simon, was included as part of the soundtrack for Max Winkler's film Ceremony.

-In 2013, Koenig was featured in the song "Jessica" by Major Lazer.
+In 2013, Koenig was featured on the song "Jessica" by Major Lazer.

 In 2014, Koenig was featured on "Ezra's Interlude" by Chromeo, as well as "New Dorp, New York" by SBTRKT.
 He also appeared in the HBO drama series Girls and Haim's music video for "My Song 5" featuring A$AP Ferg, and performed the voice of Ryland on the animated series Major Lazer.
 At the 86th Academy Awards, Koenig accompanied Karen O on backing vocals and acoustic guitar for her performance of the Oscar-nominated song "The Moon Song" from the film Her.

 In 2016, Koenig was credited as a writer and producer on the song "Hold Up" by Beyoncé.
 Due to these contributions, Koenig was nominated for a Grammy Award for the album Lemonade.
 In January and April 2016, Koenig vocally supported political candidate Bernie Sanders by performing at a number of his rallies.

-In 2017, Koenig made an appearance in Charli XCX's music video for "Boys".
+In 2017, Koenig made an appearance in the music video Charli XCX's "Boys".

 In 2018, Koenig was credited as a songwriter and producer on the single "I Promise You" by James Corden, from the film Peter Rabbit, which also prominently featured Vampire Weekend's songs.
 His demo of the song was also released.

 In February 2020, Vampire Weekend performed at a rally for U.S Presidential Candidate Bernie Sanders.

 In 2022, Koenig was credited as a co-writer and producer of Liam Gallagher's song "Moscow Rules" from his album C'mon You Know.
 He also plays multiple instruments across the album.

 Also in 2022, Koenig was featured as a vocalist in Phoenix's song “Tonight,” which is the third single from the band's seventh album, Alpha Zulu.

 On August 11, 2024, he appeared in the 2024 Summer Olympics closing ceremony with Phoenix, Angèle, Vannda and Kavinsky.